centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/virtualization-vmware2-vm.md

 ## Prerequisites

-### Centreon VMWare Connector
+### Centreon VMware daemon

-For the VMWare monitoring, Centreon use daemon to connect and request the vCenter.
+To monitor VMWare resources, Centreon uses a daemon to connect to and send requests to the vCenter (or the ESX, but it is recommended to use the vCenter).

 Install this daemon on each needed poller: